aquasecurity/tracee/docs/docs/tracing/scopes.md

 If one of your filters doesn't match, the event will be filtered out, as they work together in a short circuit.
-However, you can use multiple sets of filters, called scopes, by adding a number and a colon before the trace flags, such as `1:`.
+However, you can use multiple sets of filters, called scopes, by adding a number and a colon before the filter flags, such as `1:`.
 In this way, you can have different workloads that mix different types of filters.